Push Day Workout Routine: 7 Best Exercises Ranked (Study)

 What Is a Push Day When It Comes To Working Out?

-Push day workout as can be inferred is a workout day that has the lifter focus on the pushing muscles which are the chest, shoulders and triceps This workout day also targets other smaller muscles groups that help in the pushing movement such as the forearms and abdominals.
+A push-focused training session, as can be inferred, is a workout day that has the lifter focus on the pushing muscles, which are the chest, shoulders, and triceps.
+This workout day also targets other smaller muscle groups that help in the pushing movement, such as the forearms and abdominals.

 The push day workout is one of the three workouts that is in a PPL routine; the PPL being an acronym for workout routines split into: